bottenderjs/bottenderjs.github.io/content/docs/Guides-CustomConnector.md

 ## CustomEvent

-Event is a parser for the platform raw event.
-For example, if text messages have following format on the custom platform:
+The event is a parser for the platform raw event.
+For example, if text messages have the following format on the custom platform:

 ```js
 {